 One more thing everyone who goes to London ought to do just because…

 Thanks for reading, tell a friend, and I really do love comments!

-Tags: Abbey Road, Abbey Road Studios, Admiral Nelson, Cockney, England, Harrods, Heathrow, John Harvard, London, London Heathrow Airport, London Underground, Mick Jagger, Nelson's tower, Sky News, St. Paul's cathedral, The Beatles, Trafalgar Square, Uncategorized, Victoria, Victoria Station
+Tags: Abbey Road, Abbey Road Studios, Admiral Nelson, Cockney, England, Harrods, Heathrow, John Harvard, London, London Heathrow Airport, London Underground, Mick Jagger, Nelson's tower, Sky News, St. Paul's cathedral, The Beatles, Trafalgar Square, UAE, Victoria, Victoria Station